craftercms/docs/source/system-administrators/activities/clustering/authoring-cluster-troubleshooting.rst

 An email will also be sent to the configured list of recipients to inform them of the failure.

-See the :ref:`setup-a-two-node-cluster-with-studio` article then scroll to the :ref:`failure notification properties <cluster-startup-failure-notification-config>` section for more information on how to configure the list of recipients to be informed in case of a startup failure in the cluster.
+See the :ref:`setup-a-two-node-cluster-with-studio` article then scroll to the :ref:`failure notification properties <authoring-cluster-startup-failure-notification-config>` section for more information on how to configure the list of recipients to be informed in case of a startup failure in the authoring cluster.

-This section discusses how to fix the sync failure in your cluster.
+This section discusses how to fix the sync failure in your authoring cluster.

 .. raw:: html